BitNile Holdings Inc. (NILE) is destined for greater heights as its last quarter sales were 32,830 K

 Technical Analysis of BitNile Holdings Inc. (NILE)

-During the past 100 days, BitNile Holdings Inc.’s (NILE) raw stochastic average was set at 18.64%, which indicates a significant decrease from 90.54% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 83.49% in the past 14 days, which was lower than the 120.41% volatility it showed in the past 100 days.
+During the past 100 days, BitNile Holdings Inc.’s (NILE) raw stochastic average was set at 11.14%, which indicates a significant increase from 9.13% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 104.47% in the past 14 days, which was lower than the 121.66% volatility it showed in the past 100 days.

 BitNile Holdings Inc. (AMEX: NILE) Key Stats